pradyutnair/spai/README.md

 reconstruction similarity it detects AI-generated images as out-of-distribution samples of this learned model.**

-### News
+### :newspaper: News

 - 28/03/25: Code released.
 - 27/02/25: Paper accepted on CVPR2025.

-## Installation
+## :hammer: Installation

 ### Hardware requirements

 The code originally targeted Nvidia L40S 48GB GPU, however many recent cuda-enabled GPUs should be supported.
-Inference should be effortless performed with less than 8GB GPU RAM.
+Inference should be effortless performed with less than 8GB of GPU RAM.
 As training originally targeted a 48GB GPU, a suitable GPU should be presented to reproduce the paper's setup without further modifications of the code.